California parole board denies release for Erik Menendez due to misbehavior in prison

 “Two things can be true.
 They can love and forgive you, and you can still be found unsuitable for parole," commissioner Robert Barton said.

+“Contrary to your supporters' beliefs, you have not been a model prisoner and frankly we find that a little disturbing,” Barton said, questioning if that meant Menendez was not entirely honest with family members about his behavior.

-The parole hearings marked the closest they have come to winning freedom since their convictions almost 30 years ago for murdering their parents.
+The parole hearings marked the closest they have come to winning freedom since their convictions almost 30 years ago.

 The brothers were sentenced to life in prison in 1996 for fatally shooting their father, Jose Menendez, and mother, Kitty Menendez, in their Beverly Hills mansion.
 While defense attorneys argued that the brothers acted out of self-defense after years of sexual abuse by their father, prosecutors said the brothers sought a multimillion-dollar inheritance.